moeinbiz/moein-hugo-theme/README.md

     keywords = "javascript, typescript, react, nodejs, monkeyc" subtitle = "A software engineer"

+    # Show subtitle in the header
+    showSubtitle = true

     # How many articles should be displayed at once?
     paginate = 10